tartley/missile-commander/README.md

 * Add a text node so I can figure out if scale.y=-1 is a disaster
   No: I can also set same on the Label to fix the upsid3-down text.

+* Detect missiles colliding with the ground
+  - Make the Ground an Area2D, with a CollisionShape2D child, populated with a ConvexPolygon2d (Although ground is a concave shape, a ConcavePolygon2D is not great for collision detection, it is only sensitive at the edges, not throughout the interior.
+So, we'll have to somehow compose our 'Ground' Area2D out of multiple Shape2Ds.
+  - Add some collision boundary to missils.
+  - on collision, kill the missile
+  - Detect collisions with the hills
+  - Missiles shouldn't collide with each other
+  - Retain the trail, reparenting it to the Ground
+  - delete each trail when all its particles end
+  - A little explosion?
+    - explosion grows over time
+    - explosion fades over time
+    ? explosion is a ring?